Vedic Astronomy & Trignometry

 The Equation of Bhuja

-The Mighty Circle of Light, Zodiac
+In the Mighty Circle of Light

 ( Oja Yatra Bhujaira Kotirapara Meshadi Jookadhi Kau )